The Perfect Dessert

 How do you describe the taste of quince?
-It has a rich, aromatic flavor, and when it is cooked it almost has a caramel or toffee note to it.
+It has a rich, aromatic flavor, and when cooked it almost has notes of caramel or toffee.
 It is both decadent and refreshing—a delightful combination!

 Quince is fantastic in crème brûlée, a dessert I have come to learn is wonderfully easy and flexible.
 Whereas many people assume crème brûlées are difficult to make, they are actually very simple.
 Just melt some ingredients in a saucepan, beat eggs and sugar, combine, pour into ramekins, bake, put some sugar on top, broil or torch them, and voilà!